I’m pretty sure that you’ve said or heard “No problemo” more than once and well… that’s wrong!

 - No hay bronca, yo los ayudo a mudarse el fin de semana.
 (There’s no problem.
 I’ll help you move homes this weekend.)

-Esta expresión ecuatoriana (this Ecuadorian expression) means “only fresh” and it’s used to say that something has no issues or problems:
+This Ecuadorian expression means “only fresh” and it’s used to say that something has no issues or problems:

 - ¿Hubo algún problema en el festival?
 (Was there a problem at the festival?)